HangerYang/CS239_HCI/Pilot and Evaluation.md

 feedback portion.
 Here, we'll ask you a few questions on your experience that you had with our system:

-1. On a scale of 1 to 5, with 1 being lowest and 5 being highest, how
-    > would you rate your conversation and roleplay experiences, in
-    > terms of things like naturalness and quality?
+1. On a scale of 1 to 5, with 1 being lowest and 5 being highest, how would you rate your conversation and roleplay experiences, in terms of things like naturalness and quality?

-2. On a scale of 1 to 5 (1 = lowest, 5 = highest), how helpful do you
-    > think this tool would be for your own language learning journey?
+2. On a scale of 1 to 5 (1 = lowest, 5 = highest), how helpful do you think this tool would be for your own language learning journey?

-3. For the previous two questions, is there anything you would like to
+3. For the previous two questions, is there anything you would like to elaborate on?
-    > elaborate on?

-4. Do you wish to provide any other sort of feedback, both in terms of
-    > what went well and what should be improved on?
-Please elaborate if
+4. Do you wish to provide any other sort of feedback, both in terms of what went well and what should be improved on?
+Please elaborate if yes.
-    > yes.

-5. Any other questions? **(Note: Change questions if neded)**
+5. Any other questions?

 **Conclusion:**